What is a UPS System and How Does It Actually Work?

 Step 3: Battery Power Engaged – Your Equipment Stays On

 Once the switch occurs, the UPS’s battery begins to discharge its stored DC power.
 The inverter immediately takes this DC power and converts it into the stable AC power that your connected computers, servers, or other critical devices need to operate.
 Your equipment continues to run as if nothing happened, completely unaware of the chaos on the utility line.
-The duration for which the UPS can supply this battery power depends on the UPS’s capacity (often measured in Volt-Amps or VA) and the total load (wattage) of the devices plugged into it.
+The duration for which the UPS can supply this battery power depends on the UPS’s capacity (often measured in Volt-Amps or VA) and the total load in wattage of the devices plugged into it.

 Step 4: Power Restored – Back to Normal & Recharging